Do’s and Don’ts of Photographing Cemeteries and Other Sacred Places

 General Rules of Respect

 - Get permission and follow any rules laid down by the property owners.
-Cemeteries, temples, ruins, etc., are most likely owned and managed by some entity, whether it is a church, local government, historic society, etc. Be sure they are okay with you visiting and doing photography there.
+Cemeteries, temples, ruins, etc., are most likely owned and managed by some entity, whether it is a church, local government, historical society, etc. Be sure they are okay with you visiting and doing photography there.

 - Get a permit if required.